Your stress response does not end with invisible changes to the neuro-chemical processes in your brain…

 No matter the reason, such a closed posture is devastating to a performance in at least four ways:

-Second, this system-wide muscle tension leads to awkward technique and unmusical timing.
+Second, such muscle tension leads to awkward technique and unmusical timing.

-Third, the tension can be so severe that it distorts the sense of where your body and the piano are in space and time, leading to feelings of insecurity and missed notes.
+Third, such muscle tension distorts the sense of where your body and the piano are in space and time, leading to feelings of insecurity and missed notes.

 Fourth, because you did not practice this way, your body is in a situation that it has no experience with.